 In this guide, you will learn everything you must know about the difference between Tmall and Tmall Global, Alipay payments, order fulfillment, and both fixed and flexible costs.

 What is Tmall.com?

-Tmall.com is an ecommerce platform owned by Alibaba Group in Hangzhou.
-It started out originally as Taobao Mall, and a premium alternative to Taobao.com.
+Tmall.com is an eCommerce platform owned by Alibaba Group in Hangzhou.
+It started as Taobao Mall and a premium alternative to Taobao.com.

 So why did Alibaba start Tmall?